Mabel St Clair Stobart: Later travels

 After America entered the war in April 1917, Stobart travelled to North America - the United States and Canada - for a lecture tour arranged through the British Ministry of Information, followed by a lecture tour in Ireland in late 1918.

 Spiritualism and later life

 In 1918, Stobart was awarded custody of her two granddaughters whose parents had died in the influenza epidemic and in 1928 her elder son and her husband died.
 As a result of these losses and her wartime experiences, Stobart became a key figure in Spiritualism, becoming involved in various spiritualist organisations and writing several books and pamphlets on the subject including Ancient Lights (1923) and Torchbearers of Spiritualism (1925).

-Stobart became chair of the British College of Psychic Science and in 1924, Stobart founded and became Chairman of the Spiritualist Community and fellow spiritualist Arthur Conan Doyle served as President until his death in July 1930.
-Stobart served as the chair of the Spiritualist Community Countil from 1924-1941 and also joined the council of the World Congress of Faiths.
+Stobart became chair of the British College of Psychic Science and in 1924, Stobart founded and became Chairman of the Spiritualist Community and fellow spiritualist Arthur Conan Doyle served as president until his death in July 1930.
+Stobart served as the chair of the Spiritualist Community Countil from 1924 to 1941 and also joined the council of the World Congress of Faiths.

 In 1935, Stobart published her autobiography, Miracles and Adventures: An Autobiography.